WernerG123/prism-v2-docs/README.md

 The *Site Admin* screen will show all available sites to the user.
 From here a user can *Commission* a new site, *Update* an existing site's users and *Delete* sites.

-> Please be aware that *Deleting* sites have consequences as once a site has been commissioned, all tokens and users that were enrolled for that site are decommissioned and invalid.
+> Please be aware that *Deleting* sites have consequences as once a site has been commissioned, all v-Keys and users that were enrolled for that site are decommissioned and invalid.

 ![siteadmin](assets/siteadmin.jpg)